 A salad that brings some much needed color to winter.
-This feeds quite a few, and can be scaled up and changed around easily.
+This feeds quite a few, but can be scaled down and changed around easily.
 Throw some radicchio or endive in, use carrots about to go bad, change the cheese up.
 Live your best life.

 - 4-6 winter root vegetables: turnips, beets, carrots, parsnips, squash, sweet potato, rutabaga etc. (I used 2 scarlet turnips and 2 beets from Local Roots CSA)